StufMuff/SchrodingersObserver/README.md

   So a prompt to let the user know if anything went wrong or a place to see what happened in the script.
 If any imporant information is to be seen, the error LED will be on.

+## Streaming
+  To use the evaluation information on external programming, there are two options available.
+By going to the settings at navigating to the streaming tab.
+Here you can turn streaming on to activate the process.
+The second option is to use API.
+By turning this true, you are giving the option to setup the port to access the API.
+If API is turned off, you are given a field to input the directory to save the json information and the name to save the file.
+Both options will give the same information.
+Example of the infromation is given in api_json.

+  Some helpful tips:
+  *  Most of the "useful" information from the echo API is given
+  *  blue_joust and orange_joust will turn true for about 3 seconds when the team crosses the center on nuetral joust or when a team gets an "insane defensive joust"
+  *  disc.live tells when the game is actually in play
+  *  disc.wait is used to count bounces
+  *  disc.bounce actually works
+  *  disc.held is used to show if a person has the disc
+  *  disc.by_team and disc.near_to are used to find if the player is near a person (gives players index)
+  *  poss shows whish team has possession (a true possession, not just who last touched the disc)
+  *  team is an array of team information (index 0 is blue and 1 is orange)
+    *  team[X].stats is api team stats
+    *  team[X].roundScore is an array to show the score at the end of each round
+    *  team[X].team is the team name given through the API
+    *  team[X].joust_time is normally 0 but is turned to the true value of the joust when the appropriate teams joust found is true
+    *  team[X].joust_speed...same as joust time but for speed information
+    *  team[X].clear_rating is the current clearing rating the evalutation has for each team. (scale to 0 to 1)
+    *  team[X].players is an array of players for each team (note: this infrmation is duplicated in player_info)
+      *  Check player_info for players stat breakdown
+    *  player_info is an array of all the players that have played in the game
+      *  player_info[X].name is the players name
+      *  player_info[X].team gives team index (0 for blue and 1 for orange)
+      *  player_info[X].speed_data is an array for speed information
+        *  in each array you have joust name.
+This is the joust that this item is talking about (starting at joust_0) If a player has no information on a joust, there will be no item for that joust
+        *  you will have velocity for exit, disc, and center.
+If the value is 0 than the person had no information for that field on this joust
+        *  you will also have time for exit, disc, and center.
+Same rule as above apply
+      *  player_info[X].stats this is a presistant version of the API stats
+      *  player_info[X].poss turns true when this player is holding the disc
+      *  player_info[X].fantasy_stats are the new stats recorded by the bot
+      *  player_info[X].grade_data is the live evaluation information. at the end of the round this info is appended to rounds
+      *  player_info[X].rounds is the same as grade_data but also includes round number, team that player was on and total
+      *  player_info[X].rating_data is the players rating in shots and possession the bot has given this player (range from 0 to 1)
+      *  player_info[X].stack_info is an array to show all the stacking information for the player
+        *  name is the player the person stacked with
+        *  count is the number of times the player stacked with this person
+        *  time is the time they were stacked together

+## Replay Information
+  Now replay recording has been moved over to an exe file.
+This allows the use of multiprocessing on the computers.
+This is to make replay recording the highest priority in the observer process.
+This is because the evaluation can be reran and debugged using the replay data.
+This is a fully functional application without a GUI interface.
+The exe can be launched with the following parameters.
+  * -p, --port, -> Port to run API on...
+Default is 7770
+  * -d, --directory, -> Directory of file, empty if in same directory
+  * -f, --file, -> Name of base file...
+Default is replay
+  * -t, --time, -> Date and time to put on the file
+  * -s, --fps, -> Frames Per Second...
+Default is 30
+  * -i, --index, -> file index number
+  * -a, --address, -> IP of API

+  using no ending on the API (127.0.0.1/) will return "This is running" if the script is running and "This is not running" if it has stopped
+  *  This is pretty meaningless because the application closes after it is complete using /run/ will enable a way to stop the replay cleaningly (127.0.0.1/run/running=False)
+  *  Putting anytihng other than "False" will not stop the relay using /end/ will allow the file to be broken into a new round (127.0.0.1/end/stop=True)
+  *  Putting anything other than "True" will not stop the round but will return round already ended
+  *  If True is sent after the replay has auto ended the round, round already ended will also be returned

+## Deep linking
+  Now Schrodinger's Observer has deep linking ability.
+When you enter a private match, the lobby ID will be added to lobby 1.
+By clicking Lobby1 after closing the game, you can rejoin said lobby.
+(You can also post a valid sessionID into the field and hit lobby1 to enter that valid lobby)
+When you enter another private match without closing the observer, lobby1 ID will move to lobby2 ID and the new lobby will be placed into lobby 1.
+This will allow you to exit the game and rejoin the lobby you were in before joining the current private match by clicking lobby2 button.
+Lastly, you can spectate private matches using Spectator and can pull a specific server by using Select Region.
+  * Note: Deep Linking only works for PC users.

+## Spark Links
+  Seeing popularity of spark links, we have encoded a way to use those too!
+A spark link is just spark:// attached to the front of the session id.
+Therefore, you can either copy everything after the "//" and paste it into the lobby 1 field.
+However, you can also paste the entire link into the menu item "Spark Features" -> "Use Spark".
+To create the link, you can just add spark:// to the start of the session ID or just click the menu item "Spark Features" -> "Create Spark".
+  * Note: Using spark link only works on PC

 ## SETUP
 ### EXE setup
   This is the easiest.
 Just download the zip, unzip to any location, find the schrodingersObserver_GUI.exe and run it.
 Done.